Personal time management is a familiar idea, but you’ll find it much more effective to manage your energy not your time.

 Aligning your life with a clearly defined purpose, and managing your energy, is not easy.
 It takes a lifetime.

-Take small steps, make steady progress, evaluate your progress over months and years.
+Make small changes to how you manage your energy, evaluate your progress over months and years.
 You will see the benefit!